jaiarobotics/jaiabot/src/doc/markdown/page19_repository.md

 Whenever a new release branch is created, the following must be done:

-- Update text in this document for Legacy/Stable/Testing branches.
+- Update text in this document for Active/Stable/Maintenance branches.
 - Create new release branch (X.y) where X is one greater than the current Testing.
 For example, `git checkout -b 2.y 1.y`
 - Update `jaiabot/scripts/release_branch` with this new release branch (e.g., '2.y').
+- Update `jaiabot/scripts/ubuntu_release` with the new Ubuntu version to support by default (e.g., 'noble')
 - Update `jaiabot/scripts/packages/update_gobysoft_mirror.sh` to include an entry for the new release branch and add a 'distros_for_releases' key mapping the supported Ubuntu distros for this release branch (comma separated).
   -  Copy to /opt/jaia_packages on packages.jaia.tech.
   - Run ./update_gobysoft_mirror.sh on packages.jaia.tech to pull the new staging mirror for this release branch.